jackdewinter/pymarkdown/docs/rules/rule_md002.md

 Note that configuration may be applied to change the expected top-level of this rule from its default of `1` to another value.
-This should only be done if some manner of external process is generating the title of the document.
+This should only be done if an external process is generating the title of the document.
 For example, if the `level` configuration value is set to `2`, then the following document will not trigger this rule: